cesarlopezfab/mars-rover/README.md

 - Implement commands that turn the rover left/right (l,r).
 - Implement wrapping from one edge of the grid to another. (planets are spheres after all)
 - Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.

+Nice to have features:

+- Rover is able to auto detect position on landing